TudorHulban/HowTo/82_Legal/agreement_contractor_company_client.md

 ## Section 4 - Conflict of Interest

 1. For the term of the Agreement and within a 12 month period after the Agreement termination, the Contractor shall not perform any contracted work for the Client, including being a direct employee.
-2. In the case the Company is aware of a contract or direct employee situation between the Contractor and the Client or Contractor representative and the Client, the Company is entitled to a compensation from the Cient in a maximum amount of 160 multiplied with the hourly rate from Annex 2.
+2. In the case the Company is aware of a contract or direct employee situation between the Contractor and the Client or Contractor representative and the Client, the Company is entitled to a compensation from the Client in a maximum amount of 160 multiplied with the hourly rate from Annex 2.
 The compensation is a one timer only for the relation between the Company and the Contractor.

 ## Section 5 - Payment Terms and Schedule